The Trinity Donkeys

 We believe donkeys embody Trinity’s core values of faith, integrity, inclusiveness, compassion, social justice, and stewardship.

 Donkeys represent the outcasts—“the least of these”—whom Christ calls us to welcome and protect.
-Donkeys are among the most misunderstood and underappreciated animals.
-They have the reputation of being stubborn, mean, and lazy.
-In reality, they are humble, gentle, calm, and intelligent.
-A donkey putting her head on your shoulder is the equivalent of a hug.
+Donkeys are often misunderstood and underappreciated.
+When you spend time with them at the retreat center, we think you'll find they are humble, gentle, calm, and intelligent.
+A donkey might even put its head on your shoulder—the equivalent of a hug.

-Trinity rescued the donkeys from kill pens, where they were being sold for their hides.
-The plight of the donkey is like that of the elephant and rhino, animals slaughtered around the world to feed the vanity of humans.
+Trinity Reteat Center rescued our donkeys from kill pens, where they were being sold for their hides.
+The plight of the donkey is like that of the elephant and rhino, which are slaughtered around the world to feed the vanity of humans.
 Donkeys in China are threatened because their skin is coveted for its use in cosmetics, sweets, and a popular anti-aging medicine.

 The rescue of donkeys embodies the retreat center’s mission to be a refuge for those who need peace, comfort, and healing on life’s journey.

 Donkeys are useful in the fight against predators.
-The donkeys protect the retreat center’s chickens, which provide eggs for the farm-to-table kitchen.
+The donkeys protect the retreat center’s chickens, which provide eggs for our farm-to-table kitchen.